GeorgeDrayson/CV/README.md

 ### Junior Software Developer ###

-I am a graduate from the Harrodian School on a Gap Year before starting an Engineering Science degree at Oxford University in October.
+I am a Software Developer from Makers Academy.
+I graduated from the Harrodian School last year and will be on a Gap Year before starting an Engineering Science degree at Oxford University in October.
 I decided to take a gap year to develop my knowledge of software development and gain industry experience in a tech company.

 Then a sentence about what you've achieved.